higherkindness/mu-scala/docs/src/main/tut/patterns.md

 **Notes**:

 * `host` and `port` would be read from the application configuration file.
-* To be able to use the `ConfigForAddress` helper, you need to add the `frees-rpc-config` dependency to your build.
+* To be able to use the `ConfigForAddress` helper, you need to add the `mu-rpc-config` dependency to your build.

 ### Client Program